 The memory of how I actually conceived the notion and then embarked on this collection is lost in time.
 It may have been the result of finding (in 1973) cute 4" x 5" frames at the Calgary Hudson's Bay Company store and then figuring out what to put in them.
 For the background, using a roller, I applied a blended a gradation of raw umber and white oil paint on small masonite panels.
 Once the background dried the flowers were painted on, also in oil.

 I first sold these floral paintings at Norrell's Art Gallery, in Calgary, and at the Tamarack Gallery in Banff.
 Later, the Moriane Lake Lodge gift shop became a very viable outlet, but it was Rundle Photo Shop, Banff, that sold the majority of them.
 Chuck Hester, then manager of Rundle Photo, became a tremendous supporter of my art and a life long friend.
 Back then you could purchase one of these paintings, framed, for $15.
 I tracked down the company who supplied the frames to The Bay.
 Oxford Picture Frame Company, Toronto, was willing to wholesale these frames to me at $2 each.
 The shop's commission was 1/3 meaning that for each one sold I received $10.
 Actually, $8 when I factored in the cost of the frame.
 Sales were brisk as folks happily collected multiples.

 |Wild Rose - one of the first paintings in the series SOLD|

-It took me about one hour to paint one.
+It took me about one hour to paint one on the dried background.
 I could paint several a day.
 My record was eight in a day.
 Speaking of records, I'm still annoyed with myself for throwing out the sheets on which I kept track of them all.
 So, I can't say just how many different wild flowers I included in the collection, but I'll guess at about a dozen.